-The clouds may be defined as aggregate visible of minute particles of water or ice or both in the free air.
+6. The clouds may be defined as visible aggregate of minute particles of water or ice or both in the free air.
 Clouds are formed by cooling of masses of damp air, generated by upward motion and its accompanying expansion with fall of pressure.
-The essential difference between clouds of various forms or types are due to their varying nature of ascending motion produces them.
-The Ascending motions which may be effective in producina clouds may classified in the following manner.
+The essential difference between clouds of various forms or types are due to their varying nature of the ascending motion which produces them.
+The Ascending motions which may be effective in producing clouds may be classified in the following manner.

-- (a) Turbulent motion, leading to numerous small scale upward currents. - (b) Uphill currents over sloping grounds. - (c) Large scale convection as a result of surface heating. - (d) Currents of warm moist air moving upward over a wedge of cold air and cold air acting in the same way as the sloping ground cited above.
+- (a) Turbulent motion, leading to numerous small scale upward currents. - (b) Uphill currents over sloping grounds. - (c) Large scale convection as a result of surface heating.

+(d) Currents of warm moist air moving upward over a wedge of cold air and cold air acting in the same way as the sloping ground cited above.